 1. Toggl Hire

-Toggl Hire is a skills-based hiring platform that offers access to over 20,000 pre-made test questions to assess qualifications for different roles.
+Toggl Hire is a skills-first hiring software that offers access to over 20,000 pre-made test questions to assess qualifications for different roles.
 Users can create competency-based tests from pre-made templates, add custom questions, and set pass thresholds to pre-screen the best candidates for the interview.

 In the context of blind recruitment, Toggl Hire helps evaluate applicants based on their skills rather than resume-listed qualifications and “bragging rights.”
 You can also create and send homework assignments to further evaluate the candidates’ competencies and make fact-based decisions.